scalameta/scalafmt/docs/configuration.md

 (or after the `implicit` keyword) and a newline before the closing parenthesis, with arguments or parameters listed one per line.

-### `newlines.configStyleXxxSite.prefer`
+### `newlines.configStyle.xxxSite`

+The `xxxSite` portion refers to:

+- `fallBack` [since v3.8.4]: used if a more specific group is not defined
+  - its `prefer` field replaced `optIn.configStyleArguments`, enabled by default
+- `callSite` [since v3.8.4]: applies to argument clauses in method calls
+  - replaced section called `newlines.configStyleCallSite`
-`CallSite` applies to argument clauses method calls, while `DefnSite` to parameter clauses in method or class definitions.
+- `defnSite` [since v3.8.4]: applies to parameter clauses in method or class definitions
-In v3.8.2 replaced a single parameter `optIn.configStyleArguments` and falls back to its value (which is enabled by default).
+  - replaced section called `newlines.configStyleDefnSite`

+### `newlines.configStyle.xxxSite.prefer`

 If true, applies config-style formatting: